GLPRL/AdvProg1-2/README.md

 g++ MainDistance.cpp -o ex1.out
 (-o for output file)

+In this project, we created a Main file, which will handle all the basic requirements - Building the vectors according to the user's input, determining the dimensions, and maintaining the order of execution for the different algorithms.

+Each algorithm implementation receives the two pre-built vectors and the dimension (Order of execution is similar to the order of the list), and located in it's own, unique file.

 List of Algorithms:

 1) Euclidean Distance: We receive two points, each one will be represented as an array - the size of the array is as the size of the dimension.